jfrancis42/get-smart/README.md

 GET-SMART>
 ```

+If you'd like to try the library with a provider that has not yet been
+added to the library, the global get-smart::*api-key* can be set to
+the API key value and get-smart::*provider* can be set to the base URL
+of the API endpoint (probably something like
+"https://api.foo.com/v1/").
+If the provider's API is similar to Grok
+or DeepSeek's (most are), it might work.
+If it does, or if make
+changes to make it work, please pass that back, and I'll add it.

-Now I can do things like get my current balance (this works with
+Once these two values are set, you can now do things like get a
+current balance (this works with DeepSeek, but Grok doesn't support
-DeepSeek, but Grok doesn't support this in their API yet):
+this in their API yet):

 ```
 GET-SMART> (get-user-balance)